nationalarchives/design-system/src/components/skip-link/index.md

 group: components
 ---

-The skip link component is for...

 {% from "_example.njk" import example %}

+The skip link component can be used at the start of a page to allow the user to jump straight to the most important content on a page.

 {{ example({ group: "components", item: "skip-link", example: "default", html: true, nunjucks: true, open: false }) }}